Corrie09/IdentifyingAndClassifying-Dutch-Statistical-Questions/README.md

 If you use this code or dataset for academic purposes, please cite the thesis or contact the author.

-🛠 Maintained by [Jef Van Kerckhoven and Corneel Moons]
+🛠 Maintained by [Jef Van Kerckhoven, KU Leuven and Corneel Moons, KU Leuven]